Examining your pet’s body regularly must be part of your total pest preventive plan.

 And this is how many of the flea and tick repellents on the market work today… they mask the specific odors on your pet that pests are searching for in the environment.
 If the formula is effective, fleas and ticks cannot smell, taste, or even identify the host they’re seeking.
 So, they simply ignore your dog or cat.

-When using tweezers / forceps, the tick is grabbed close to the skin, gripping the tick at the base of its mouth parts.
-Twisting the tick then exerts pressure to its mouth parts, which can cause them to break off.
+When using tweezers/forceps, the tick is grabbed close to the skin, gripping the tick at the base of its mouthparts.
+Twisting the tick then exerts pressure on its mouthparts, which can cause them to break off.
 You should NEVER twist with tweezers.

-Mercola’s Tick Stick Removal Tool cradles the body of the tick and doesn’t exert pressure to either its mouth parts or its abdomen.
-It can therefore be safely twisted in one direction (either clockwise or counter-clockwise – the tick is not screw-threaded), which allows the barbs on the tick’s proboscis to be freed from the surrounding tissue.
+Mercola’s Tick Stick Removal Tool cradles the body of the tick and doesn’t exert pressure to either its mouthparts or its abdomen.
+It can, therefore, be safely twisted in one direction (either clockwise or counter-clockwise – the tick is not screw-threaded), which allows the barbs on the tick’s proboscis to be freed from the surrounding tissue.
 The twisting action also helps to crack the special saliva cement that most hard-tick species secrete to fix themselves in.
-Because the tool doesn’t cause any compression to the body of the tick, it minimises the risk of back-flow of the tick’s saliva and gut contents, and therefore helps to avoid disease transmission.
+Because the tool doesn’t cause any compression to the body of the tick, it minimizes the risk of back-flow of the tick’s saliva and gut contents, and therefore helps to avoid disease transmission.

 The Tick Stick Removal Tool is suitable for the removal of ticks from both humans and animals and can be disinfected with normal disinfectants or sterilised in an autoclave at 284°F (140°C), so is reusable.
 The product is made from recyclable plastic, which can also be incinerated without pollution (no chlorine fumes during combustion).

 This great product is provided via our exclusive partner, Dr. Mercola – Premium Products.